 5. It Costs Almost Nothing.
 Plan II students pay the same tuition and housing rates as other undergraduates at UT, thousands (often tens of thousands!) less than other institutions of comparable quality.
 For most of the last ten years, U.S. News and World Report has ranked The University of Texas at Austin one of the best educational buys in the country; Plan II enriches that standing ten-fold.
 In Plan II you get an Ivy League education at a state school price.
 What more could you want?

 6. Scholarships.
 In addition to the extremely low cost of tuition, the University of Texas and Plan II both offer scholarships, amounting to hundreds of thousands of dollars every year.
 Many of the UT scholarships are based on merit as well as financial need.
 Furthermore, as the years pass, students become eligible for more scholarships including scholarships for summer school, study abroad and thesis research.

 8. Multiple Major, Program and Degree Access.
 The Plan II program intends to expand your horizons.
 That means that they will do anything they can to help you learn what you want to learn.
-The enormous flexibility of the Plan II curriculum allows students to complete the equivalent of a second major or concentration in almost any subject area they wish.
+The enormous flexibility of the Plan II curriculum allows students to complete a second major or concentration in almost any subject area they wish.
 Many students simultaneously complete a second degree in the College of Engineering, Architecture, Communication, Fine Arts, Business Administration or Natural Science.